shuaibiyy/terraform-provisioner/README.md

     - `changed` state with a `destroy` action.
     - `destroyed` state with a `destroy` action.
     - `applied` state with an `apply` action.
-3. Topographer runs a parameterized terraform (tf) command on all provisions in the config based on their action and optional state.
+3. Topo runs a parameterized terraform (tf) command on all provisions in the config based on their action and optional state.
-4. A topographer run involves the following:
+4. A topo run involves the following:
-    1. Checking out a git repo.
+    1. Cloning a git repo that contains Terraform scripts.
     2. Configuring the tf remote state.
     3. Running a tf command if none of the ignore criteria is met.
 5. For each successful tf command, the provision's state in the config file is updated to either `applied` or `destroyed`.